sasivatsal7122/Automated-certificate-generator-using-pillow-cv2/README.md

 enter name of the folder u wanted to delete certificates in and hit enter they are deleted in a snap.
 <hr style="border:10px solid grey"> </hr>

-## That begin here is a quick sample created using Open CV and Pillow with Pacifico and FONT_HERSHEY_SCRIPT_COMPLEX fonts
+## That being said here is a quick sample created using Open CV and Pillow with Pacifico and FONT_HERSHEY_SCRIPT_COMPLEX fonts
 <p align="center"><img src="preview-1.jpg" align="center"></p>
 <p align="center">(found this beautiful certificate template in <a href='https://www.canva.com/design/play?type=TACTmE1fsnQ&template=EAExdwsjPiw&category=tACZCk6N0I4&schema=web-2&locale=en'>Canva</a>)</p>